 Imagine finding out that your website has disappeared, or that you don’t have the keys to the kingdom.

-As a web designer and developer, I have come across a number of website horror stories over the years.
+As a web designer, I have come across a number of website horror stories over the years.
 Some of the stories may make you shiver.
 Others may simply shock you.

 Here are the tales of website horrors and how you can prevent similar situations from happening to you.